mrrogercampbell/graphql-curriculum/graphql-and-react/README.md

 2. Rendering Fetched GraphQL Data in React
 3. GraphQL Variables

-### Performing API Calls With Apollo Client
-* `I Do`, `We Do` section where we walk students through performing API calls to GraphQL endpoint.
-* Plan to use a free public GraphQL API.

-### Rendering Fetched GraphQL Data in React
-* `I Do`, `We Do` section where show students how to render fetched GraphQL data via React Components.

 ## GraphQL Variables
 Will explain GraphQL variables and how they provide a better way to set up dynamic values in operations